-The Affordable Connectivity Outreach Grant Program (ACP Outreach Grant Program) is comprised of four complementary grant programs:
+The Affordable Connectivity Outreach Grant Program (ACP Outreach Grant Program) includes the following sub-grant programs:

-- National Competitive Outreach Program (NCOP) - Tribal Competitive Outreach Program (TCOP) - Your Home, Your Internet (YHYI) Outreach Grants - Affordable Connectivity Program (ACP) Navigator Pilot Program (NPP) Outreach Grants
+- National Competitive Outreach Program (NCOP) - Tribal Competitive Outreach Program (TCOP)

-The FCC issues this NOFO to describe the requirements under which it will award grants for the NCOP and the TCOP.
-A separate NOFO will be issued for the ACP Outreach Grant Program - Pilot Programs, YHYI and NPP.
+The FCC issues this NOFO to describe the requirements under which it will award grants for the TCOP.
+A separate NOFO will be issued for the ACP Outreach Grant Program - NCOP NOFO - Round 2.

 The ACP Outreach Grant Program is one tool among a comprehensive set of measures authorized by the Infrastructure Investment and Jobs Act of 2021(Infrastructure Act) and implemented by the FCC to help bridge the digital divide.
-The ACP Outreach Grant Program will help increase awareness of and participation in the ACP among eligible households.
-The ACP Outreach Grant Program provides new federal funding for the FCC to grant eligible governmental and non-governmental entities with the funding and resources needed to increase awareness of and participation in the ACP among those households most in need of affordable connectivity.
+The ACP Outreach Grant Program will help increase awareness of and participation in the Affordable Connectivity Program (ACP) among eligible households.
+The ACP Outreach Grant Program provides federal funding for the FCC to grant eligible governmental and non-governmental entities with the funding and resources needed to increase awareness of and participation in the ACP among those households most in need of affordable connectivity.
 See Section IV - Program Description of this NOFO for the full Program Description.